 The CEQA Guidelines require than an EIR describe a reasonable range of alternatives that would feasibly attain most of the basic project objectives but would avoid or substantially lessen any of the significant environmental effects of the project, and then evaluate the comparative merits of such alternatives.
 (CEQA Guidelines §15126(a)).
-For the purpose of these findings, the term "EIR" refers to the Draft EIR and Final EIR documents collectively, unless otherwise specified.
+For the purpose of these findings, the term "Final EIR" includes the Draft EIR, unless otherwise specified.